Ming-Uryuk – the birthplace of Tashkent

-Ming Uryuk is the remnant of the old settlement of Chach, which is often mentioned in historical chronicles.
-The more exact name is Madina Chach or the “capital Chach”.
-According to historians, the city was part of several cities under the common name Chach, and Madina Chach was its capital.
-After the conquest of the Arab caliphate, the city is called Shash because the sound “ch” does not exist in the Arabic language.
+Ming-Uryuk is the remains of the ancient settlement of Chach, which is often mentioned in historical chronicles.
+The more proper name is Madina Chach or “capital of Chach”.
+According to historians, the city was part of several towns under the common name of Chach, and Madina Chach was its capital.
+After the troops of the Arab Caliphate conquered the area, the city was called Shash because the sound “ch” doesn’t exist in the Arabic language.

-Ming Uryuk is the place where the city of Tashkent originally stood before it was destroyed by Arab conquerors at the beginning of the 8th century.
-The total area of the old settlement was 35 hectares.
+Ming-Uryuk is the place where Tashkent city originally was located and existed before Arab conquerors destroyed it in the early 8th century.
+The total area of the ancient settlement was 35 hectares.
 However, the development of modern Tashkent, which began at the end of the 19th century, destroyed almost all remains.

-At the end of the 19th century, Ming Uryuk was researched.
-Archaeologists discovered the destroyed and burnt remains of the Palace of the Kings of Tashkent, around which there used to be a flourishing city.
+At the end of the 19th century, Ming-Uryuk was excavated.
+Archaeologists discovered the destroyed and burnt remains of the Tashkent Kings’ Palace, which used to be a flourishing city.
 It was assumed that this settlement was from the 8th century.

-However, new research carried out in 2008 by the Tashkent Institute of Archaeology revealed that there were much older buildings under the floor of the former royal palace.
-Ming Uryuk Hill consists of many different archaeological layers.
+However, in 2008, the Tashkent Institute of Archaeology conducted archaeological excavations, and it was revealed that other more ancient buildings were under the floor of the former royal palace.
+Ming-Uryuk settlement consists of many different archaeological layers.
 On the lowest level, the researchers found the remains of a fire temple.
-Here were discovered part of Tashkent, the age of which is 2200 years old.
-Therefore in 2009, the city celebrated its 2,200th anniversary with the approval of UNESCO.
+Therefore in 2009, the city celebrated its 2200th anniversary with the approval of UNESCO.